 Check out these fifteen fun kid snacks & treats for the Halloween season, and after reading these, I’d love to hear about your family’s ideas!

 Add a touch of fall fun to your kids’ favorite snacks with just a couple of easy tweaks.
 Here are some fun & simple seasonal upgrades to try:

 - Fall Chex Mix – Add candy corn, harvest M&Ms, or candy pumpkins to Chex Mix to create a fall-themed snack mix like this Chocolate Peanut Butter Trail Mix!

-- Mummies In A Blanket – Turn pigs in a blanket into mummies in a blanket – just cut refrigerated crescent dough into strips before wrapping them around hot dogs like bandages and baking.
+- Mummies In A Blanket – Turn pigs in a blanket into hot dog mummies – just cut refrigerated crescent dough into strips before wrapping them around hot dogs like bandages and baking.

 - Donut Spiders – Break twisted pretzels apart to make creepy spider legs.
 Press them into donut holes for the body, and use mini M&Ms or other small candies for the eyes.